Kaoticz/NixConf/README.md

 ./first_setup.sh
 ```

-Now explore the configuration files and change whatever you'd like.
+Now explore the configuration files and change whatever you like.
 Once you're ready, execute the `update.sh` script to apply the configuration files.

 ```bash
 ./update.sh
 ```

 That's it.
-Change/Create configuration files, update, rinse and repeat.
+Change or create configuration files, update, rinse and repeat.

 [BugReport]: ../../issues/new
 [PullRequest]: ../../compare